Executive Officer Biographies

 Prior to returning to her alma mater, she held the position of associate to the president in the University of Nebraska’s central administration.
 Maybank has served on the faculty or as an administrator at the University of Medicine and Dentistry of New Jersey School of Osteopathic Medicine, the College of New Jersey, and the University of Nebraska–Omaha.

 Maybank has held a variety of positions on boards of directors, councils, coalitions, and committees through which she has had the opportunity to serve others.
 She currently serves as co-chair-elect of the Association of Public and Land-Grant Universities’ Council on Student Affairs Executive Committee; commissioner of the Greater Lansing Area Dr. Martin Luther King, Jr. Holiday Commission; and member of the Lansing Community Board of Ele’s Place, a nonprofit, community-based organization dedicated to creating awareness of and support for grieving children, teens, and their families.

-Associate Vice President and Interim CIO for Information Technology Services
+Associate Vice President and Chief Information Officer

 450 Auditorium Road, Room 400